 The changes that Universal Credit will bring about for people living with MND, both in terms of claim management and especially regarding the way that support levels may change, are complex.
 As a result, to best assist people living with MND as they claim benefits it is critical that organisations take the time to understand the individual’s circumstances, and from this provide tailored advice on the implications of Universal Credit.

-In our report, the MND Association and Policy in Practice use the Benefit and Budgeting Calculator to illustrate the range of impacts that Universal Credit may have and to convey complex changes in an engaging way.
+In our report, the MND Association and Policy in Practice use the Better Off Calculator to illustrate the range of impacts that Universal Credit may have and to convey complex changes in an engaging way.
 An example of this, taken from the case studies in the report, is below.